R0nning/R0nning.github.io/README.md

 - "date" : date the project was created in the format of Year-Month-Day, eg: "2014-11-02"

 Then `cd` to the `scripts` dir and do `node make-portfolio-pages.js`

+## TO DO List:
+- [ ] Add portfolio work in Work -write it out, thumbnails, the whole whammy.
+Figure out the thumbnail stuff.

+- [ ] Add CV / Resume

+- [ ] Add Projects page -I am not sure how I want this to work.
+I want to expand on this functionality to include sub projects and pages

+- [ ] Figure out contact page -Need to revist this.

+- [ ] Find out how to add the gallery -Need something where the gallery is presented in a cool manner, and not just listed

+- [ ] Figure out how to forward the GitHub page to it's own domain -eventually own a my own name

+- [ ] Do a logo?

+- [ ] Google Anayltics?
+What the hell is that?

+- [ ] Meta Data stuff??
+What the hell is that?